-With a relaxed riding position and seating for two, cruisers combine the look of a traditional motorcycle with a more stylish, custom appearance and usually a lower height and longer wheelbase.
-Available in single and multi-cylinder designs, cruisers run the gamut from small, fuel-efficient models to big, large-displacement bikes.
-They are generally not high in brake horsepower meaning easy and gentler to ride.
+With a relaxed riding position, solo or seating for two, cruisers combine the look of a traditional motorcycle with a more stylish, custom appearance.
+They are generally lower in height meaning your feet can touch the ground.
+Available in single and multi-cylinder designs, cruisers run the gamut from small, fuel-efficient models to big, large-displacement and tour motorcycles.
+They are generally not high in torque touching horsepower- meaning easy and gentler to ride.
 These are also easily maintained with straight forward maintenance and upkeep.

 Best fit for: City riding, Day trips/short tours, Passenger, Commuting

-Sporty styled after race models, these are fun, fast and available in 125cc and up.
-Sport bikes are performance motorcycles with generally a lot of horsepower and a large motorcycle insurance bill.
-These demand expert skills riders.
+Sport bike Sporty styled after motorcycle racing models, these are fun, fast and available in 125cc and up.
+Sportbikes are performance motorcycles with generally a lot of horsepower and a large motorcycle insurance bill! (this form of bikes are often used by riders breaking legal city street speed limits; high accident rates).
+These, especially from 600c up demand expert skills riders.
 The bodywork is light and designed to slice the wind.
 The engines are high-performance on lightweight frames.
 Your riding position is such as that of racing, crouched leaning over the gas tank.
-Sport bikes are generally not the most comfortable and some, due to their height, power and limited manoeuvrability are not practical for novice riders.
-These are easily maintained, but require extra attention due to their performance checks i.e. chain life, tyre life, tuning.
+Sportbikes are generally not the most comfortable and some, due to their height, power and limited manoeuvrability are not practical for novice riders.
+These are easily maintained, but require extra attention due to their performance checks i.e. chain life, tire life and compound, tuning etc.